 As thanks for his support, the new pope crowned his cousin Holy Roman Emperor on May 21.
 Satisfied, Otto III returned to Germany after his coronation.
 Despite having a powerful ally in Italy, Gregory’s position proved weak.
 The following year, a Roman noble, Cresentius II, overthrew the pope and installed his candidate, John XVI.
 In response, the emperor returned to Italy in late 997.
 By February 998, the imperial army retook Rome and captured Cresentius.
 Otto restored Gregory to the papal throne and ended Cresentius’ threat by executing him.

 After the death of Gregory V, the grieving emperor went on a pilgrimage to Charlemagne‘s tomb.
-During the emperor’s absence, the Italian city of Tibur had revolted in January 1001.
-In turn, the imperial army crushed the rebellion, and Otto pardoned its citizens.
+During his absence, the Italian city of Tibur had revolted in January 1001.
+In turn, the imperial army crushed the rebellion, and Emperor Otto III pardoned its citizens.
 Enraged at the emperor’s leniency, Roman citizens rebelled the following month.
 Overwhelmed by the rebels, Otto requested Henry of Bavaria’s help.
 Shortly before Henry arrived, the 21-year-old emperor succumbed to smallpox on January 23, 1002.

 During Otto III’s short reign, he proved to be just as capable a ruler as his forefathers.
 The emperor successfully strengthen the Holy Roman Empire through military and political means.
 His ambition saw the creation of an empire combining the ideas of past and present.
 Despite his capabilities, Otto died before he could reach his full potential.
 Upon his death, the imperial throne passed to his equally ambitious cousin, Henry of Bavaria, who would be the last member of the Ottonian dynasty.